-Prerequisite: MACH 2024: Geometric Dimensioning & Tolerancing and MACH 2093: Introduction to Computer-Aided Design (CAD) & Additive Manufacturing (3-D Printing).
+Prerequisite: MACH 2024: Geometric Dimensioning & Tolerancing with a grade of "C" or better and MACH 2093: Introduction to Computer-Aided Design (CAD) & Additive Manufacturing (3-D Printing) with a grade of "C" or better.

 This course combines lecture and hands-on application of CMM Operations and Programming.
 This course prepares the student for operation of a CMM using PD-DIMS.
 The course prepares the student to not only operate already created inspection plans, but to do basic one-off inspections and simple repetitive measurements in an automated fashion.
 The course will give first time users of PC-DIMS a basic understanding of the software and measurements necessary to write and execute inspection plans.
 DCC and Basic CAD topics.
 A lab fee is required.